Monkey Hero

-Monkey Hero (The Adventures of Monkey Hero in Europe) is an Action-adventure game developed by Blam! and published by Take-Two Interactive for the Sony PlayStation video game console.
+Monkey Hero (The Adventures of Monkey Hero in Europe) is a role-playing video game developed by Blam! and published by Take-Two Interactive for the PlayStation.
 The game is similar to the likes of The Legend of Zelda and Secret of Mana and borrows many ideas from these games, such as a top-down perspective and gameplay focused on exploration, combat, and puzzle-solving.
 Gameplay elements include large dungeons, fighting and puzzles.
 It has a whimsical manga-inspired look that makes use of both 3D and 2D graphics.

-The plot is centered around Monkey, a goofy top-knotted main character.
+The plot is centered around Monkey, the goofy top-knotted main character.
 Monkey is sent to the Waking Realm to defeat the Nightmare King and under the guidance of Master Sage, must reclaim all of the pieces of the Magic Storybook.
 The various pieces of the Magic Storybook are displayed on an in game map.

 Story

 The game begins outside a mine with Monkey's friend, friend Tiger.
 She asks Monkey to take a cart into the mine.
 Monkey obliges, and while in the mine, an unexpected explosion causes Monkey to fall to the lower levels of the mine.
 Monkey finds a treasure chest with a bamboo staff in, which becomes his main weapon for the rest of the game.
 Monkey eventually finds his way out of the mine, and then meets Master Sage, Monkey's teacher.
 He gives Monkey a headband that allows for them to communicate over long distances.
 Master Sage asks Monkey to travel to the library to stop the Nightmare King from stealing the Magic Storybook.
 The Nightmare King has invaded the Waking Realm and upset the balance, and it's up to Monkey to remove the Nightmares and restore the balance.

 Monkey goes through many dungeons and catacombs such as a graveyard crawling with zombies and ghosts, a mountain called Dragon Mountain and even the heart of a crashed alien space craft.
 He also has to deal with one of his friends thinking of betraying him to arm the Nightmares with a new weapon.